NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 This design shares the expensive hardware, not the cheap sockets

-So, do you really think there are monitoring hardware embedded in the NIHON KOHDEN Smart Cables?
-This is just a myth and we are going to show you beyond any doubt, there is absolutely no active electronics in the Smart Cables.
+In this section, we want to show beyond any doubt, there is absolutely no active electronics in the Smart Cables.

 The marketing messages "New Modular Technology" and "The Module is in the cable!" are just the imaginations of people without the necessary electronics knowledge.